jacobfreedom/vh-calculation-fix/README.md

 - Use for design‑driven projects with art‑directed layouts and precise Figma specs.
 - Use when your hero, sections, and typography spacing are part of the concept and must remain visually consistent.
-- Probably don’t bother for generic CRUD dashboards or utility‑first boilerplate where minor shifts are acceptable.
+- If your site is a generic or utility‑first boilerplate, minor shifts are fine and you probably don’t need this.

 ## Why raw `vh` breaks in real apps